Television in Cuba: 2000s: Modernization

 ICRT marked the Golden Jubilee of Cuban Television in October 2000.

-In 2002, Canal Educativo, the country's first educational and family TV station in the vein of the US PBS, was launched, bringing along to the new service Cubavision's educational programming, as well as many family-friendly programs on that channel and Tele Rebelde.
+In 2002, Canal Educativo, the country's first educational and family TV station in the vein of PBS in the United States, was launched.
+This channel expanded Cubavision's educational programming, as well as its family-friendly programs on that channel and Tele Rebelde.

 In 2008, Multivision, a general entertainment and educational channel, began broadcasts.
 At first the channel was only a blocktimer by the CIRT aired on the provincial TV stations, as well as within Havana, during broadcast hours without any local productions before it moved to the Channel 14 frequency in 2009 (with a secondary feed on Channel 69).

 In 2017, a new all digital TV station, also state-owned and run and called Canal Caribe was started as "an attempt to stand out from the stiffly presented, heavily scripted newscasts that have aired on state TV for decades."

+A month following the July 11 protests in 2021, Cuba's state media announced a new political program called Con Filo that was designed to push back against international "media manipulation" surrounding Cuba.